gronki/libconfort-old/README.md

 ## Terms of use

 Distributed under the Simplified BSD License.
+See the LICENSE document for full text and copyright info.